-So, what are we to do about this very common problem?
-Rather than examining the “hows” of asking for what we need — it is best to examine the “whys” of our hesitation.
+So, how do we address this common problem?
+Rather than examining the “hows” of asking for what we need — it is best to examine the “whys” behind our initial hesitation.

-- Lowered confidence.
+- A couple of “hard knocks”.
+In part, this is a confidence game.
 We have all experienced setbacks at work.
-However, because of these experiences we can develop a bit of a “blind spot” concerning our true value.
-As such, we become guarded and often hesitate to take any kind of risk.
-In the end, we don’t speak up and miss out on opportunities to collaborate, plum projects and an enhanced future.
+Because of these experiences, we can develop a bit of a “blind spot” concerning our true value.
+Then we become guarded and hesitate to take risks.
+In the end, if we don’t speak up and we could miss opportunities to enhance our future long-term.

-- We don’t want to brag.
+- We don’t like to brag.
 This is really tough one.
-Most of us are brought up not to “toot our own horn”.
+Most of us feel we shouldn’t “toot our own horn”.
 However, to secure that needed “leg up” — we need to be sure that others are noticing our work.
-As a result, a little well-placeed PR is a necessity.
+A little well-placed PR is a necessity.
 In today’s fast paced workplace, playing the “shrinking violet” is likely a losing strategy.
-We need to get over that.

-- We don’t like to ask.
-If you describe yourself as fiercely competitive — you may not like to depend on anyone to help secure your future.
+- We don’t like to ask for anything.
+If you describe yourself as fiercely independent — you may not like to depend on anyone to help secure your future.
 You may even think this would cause you to appear needy or less competent.
-If this is your vantage point, remember that no man (or woman) is an island.
+Remember that no one is an island.
 It actually takes many people to build a meaningful career.
 So open yourself up to reach out.

 - We’ve made unreasonable comparisons.
-Sometimes we feel unworthy because we are drawing unhealthy comparisons in relation to the careers of others (and judging ourselves quite harshly).
+Sometimes we feel unworthy because we are drawing unhealthy comparisons in relation to the careers of others (and judging ourselves harshly).
 We feel we don’t measure up and don’t have any claim to valuable outcomes.
-Why not offer yourself a break?

-This is not a dynamic that resolves overnight.
-If you desire progress, simply start small and work your way forward.
+This dynamic takes time to overcome.
+Simply start small and work your way forward.
 Asking for what you want or deserve might be difficult the first time around — but the process will get easier.

-Just remember: If you ask — you just may get.
+Just remember this: If you ask — you just may get.